mahmoodlab/CLAM/README.md

 - *T-cell Exhaustion*

 Clustering was performed on the gene expression data to generate slide labels.
 Tumoral areas were annotated on slides and only patches from tumoral area were used.
-The deep learning models were trained and validated on the TCGA LIHC dataset.
+The deep learning models were trained and validated (60% training / 20% validation / 20% test) on the TCGA LIHC dataset, with 10-fold cross validation.
 Our in-house dataset (from APHP Henri Mondor) was used for external validation.

 **3 Deep learning approaches:**
 - *Patch-based* ([original repo](https://github.com/jnkather/DeepHistology))